aaduggan/open-space-game-sandbox/README.md

 * [Support Questions](#how-to-open-a-support-question) - Check to see if any one else has had the same question.
 * [Doxygen](https://www.enterlucent.org/open-space-game-sandbox/Documentation/Doxygen/html/index.html) - Documentation for Programmers <!-- CHANGE THIS IN PRODUCTION -->
 * [Discord](https://discord.gg/zk3NZEc) - There is a project  chat server if you'd like to join it
+* [Site Mention](#how-to-request-site-mention) - Do something open-space-game related and would like for us to link to it?

 ## Prerequisites
 1. Download and Install the [UnityHub](https://unity3d.com/get-unity/download)